URL match types

 example\.com\/?\??$ to match with and without the trailing forward slash and question mark and to not match if there’s an actual query parameter in the URL, like a UTM campaign.

-To check your targeting conditions and ensure that your Page will run on the expected URL, use the URL Match Validator, which can be found in the URL Targeting modal.
-The URL Match Validator tells you whether the sample URLs you enter match the URL Targeting conditions.
+To check your targeting conditions and ensure that your Page will run on the expected URL, use Test URL, which can be found in the Targeting modal.
+Test URL tells you whether the sample URLs you enter match the URL Targeting conditions.
 A match means the Page will run.
 A non-match means the Page will not activate.

-The URL Match Validator allows you to quickly confirm whether a URL Targeting condition or pageview goal will correctly target the URLs you intend.
+Test URL allows you to quickly confirm whether a URL Targeting condition or pageview goal will correctly target the URLs you intend.
 Click the “+” icons to add as many sample URLs as you want to validate.
 Try checking for URLs that you do and don't expect to match in your experiment.